gvif/test/README.md

-this is just a test.
+This is just a test.

 ====